techtwist/hello-world/README.md

 # hello-world
-Place to write and store Python scripts as a learn how to do them.
+Place to write and store Python scripts as I learn how to do them.